Under the Volcano (1984 film): Awards and nominations

-Other awards

 Related works

-Huston's drama has sometimes been shown in tandem with an earlier documentary film: Volcano: An Inquiry Into the Life and Death of Malcolm Lowry (1976) is a National Film Board of Canada feature-length documentary produced by Donald Brittain and Robert A. Duncan and directed by Brittain and John Kramer.
+John Huston's drama has sometimes been shown in tandem with an earlier documentary film: Volcano: An Inquiry into the Life and Death of Malcolm Lowry (1976) is a National Film Board of Canada feature-length documentary produced by Donald Brittain and Robert A. Duncan and directed by Brittain and John Kramer.
 It opens with the inquest into Lowry's "death by misadventure," and then moves back in time to trace the writer's life.
 Selections from Lowry's novel are read by Richard Burton amid images shot in Mexico, the United States, Canada and England.

 There are two documentaries about the making of the Huston film: Gary Conklin's 56-minute Notes from Under the Volcano and the 82-minute Observations Under the Volcano, directed by Christian Blackwood.